 - The Jordan brand releases the Grind, a running shoe that aims to be a standout with its unique design and colorways.
-The shoe is ideal for intense training and track runs.
+The shoe is ideal for intense training and everyday track runs.

 - It has a lightweight mesh upper that includes synthetic leather panels for durability and support in high-wear areas.
 A midfoot cage out of thermoplastic polyurethane (TPU) supports the layout for a steady ride.

-- The one-piece Lunarlon foam in the midsole offers responsive cushioning, shock absorption, and a locked-down support.
+- The one-piece Lunarlon foam in the midsole offers responsive cushioning, shock absorption, and locked-down support.
 For added flair, the popular Elephant Print is present in the midsole, giving the iconic Jordan look.
 The outsole is also made of foam for added comfort and compression to the midsole.

 Jordan Grind size and fit

 The Jordan Grind has a standard running shoe length.
 Its construction is moderate all throughout; thus, runners with a high foot volume or those who prefer a wide toe splay might find it more comfortable to go a half-size up.
 The shoe is built for men, and it is available in medium width.

 Because it is made of Lunarlon foam, the outsole of the Grind is lightweight and low-profile.
 There are pods in the strike zones that are isolated from the rest of the outsole, ensuring a higher-level cushioning apart from the other areas.
 The Lunarlon technology is 30% lighter than conventional Phylon.
 With this design means the impact is distributed, thus reducing pressure on the foot.